silinternational/terraform-modules/aws/asg-ebs/README.md

  - `ebs_fs_type` - Type of filesystem to create.
 Default: `ext4`
  - `ebs_mountopts` - Mount options to include in /etc/fstab, default is "defaults,noatime"
  - `tags` - A list of tag definitions in JSON format to be applied to the asg.
- - `lt_tags` - A list of tag definitions in JSON format to be applied to the network interfaces and volumes created by the launch template.
+ - `lt_tags` - A map of tag definitions to be applied to the network interfaces and volumes created by the launch template.

 ## Outputs